goaldiggers-kata/goaldiggers/architecture/ArchitectureOverview.md

 - Every Cell will have a document to depict all its offerings to other subdomains.
 - All the capabilities which are expected to give value to it’s **external subdomains** will be exposed as network accessible endpoints.
 These endpoints will have APIs hosted.
-- The capabilities of a cell must be network accessible endpoints.
 - In addition, if the cell needs access to external dependencies, then these must also be exposed as network endpoints through a cell-gateway.
 These endpoints can expose APIs, events, or streams.
 Any interfaces that the microservices or serverless components offer that are not made available by the control point should be inaccessible from outside of the cell.

 - **Security is Implicit Architectural Characteristic**.